 One recording of the original unpublished 1907 ballet has also appeared – a fascinating reading of a version that’s nearly twice as long as the one the world knows best.

 We are very fortunate to have a variety of interpretive approaches to this music.
 I have listened to all but one of the recordings (the elusive 1942/43 Charles Munch reading).
 While a number of the recordings appeal to me more than others, to my ears each of them has its own merits.

-Indeed, Florent Schmitt has been quite fortunate in the quality of conductors and orchestras that have been inspired to bring this music in front of the microphones.
+Indeed, Florent Schmitt has been quite lucky in the quality of conductors and orchestras that have been inspired to bring this music in front of the microphones.

 In fact, one recording could be considered a “definitive” interpretation because the composer himself is leading the musical forces.